vumaasha/Atlas/README.md

 See also the list of [contributors](https://github.com/vumaasha/Atlas/graphs/contributors) who participated in this project.

 ## Acknowledgements
+We thank Krishna Sangeeth, Sriram Ramachandrasekaran, Anirudh Venkataraman, Manoj Mahalingam, Rajesh Muppalla, and Sridhar Venkatesh for their help and support.

 ## Reference
 If you use this code as part of any published research, please acknowledge the following paper (it encourages researchers who publish their code!)